wodanaz/Genomewide_alignment/README.md

 done
 ```

-Second, use msa_split to extraxt fasta files
+Use msa_split to extract fasta files using the genome of reference.

 ```bash